vmc-coding/woinc/README.md

 woinc should be compatible with C++-14 and above.

-This project is work in progress, the API may change without any public notices.
+~~This project is work in progress, the API may change without any public notices.~~

+**Note:**

+I'm not interested in this project anymore, so there won't be any active development.
+I may or may not migrate the Ui to Qt 6, we'll see.

 ## screenshots? screenshots!